 A few years before I was diagnosed with Hashimoto’s, I seemed to catch every virus that came my way.
 I began carrying hand sanitizer as “insurance” everywhere I went.
 This phase didn’t last long though.
 I went back to frequent hand-washing, using plain soap and water because I didn’t like the way Purell felt—icky and chemical-like.
 It also left my hands painfully dry.

 I’m glad that I trusted my first instinct that Purell didn’t “feel” right.

 A 2014 study published in PLOS One, found that when hand sanitizer (in this study, the brand was Purell) is used before handling a receipt, a large amount of the hormone-disrupting chemical Bisphenol-A (BPA) is transferred to the skin.
-This happens because hand sanitizer contains dermal penetration enhancers.
+This happens because hand sanitizer contains dermal penetration enhancers (2).

 According to the study authors (3):